alexanderson1993/space-edventures/documentation/cloud_firestore_schema.md

 ### Users

 - email
+- registerDate
+- profile
     - firstName
     - lastName
-- registerDate
     - displayName _(fake name for directors to see)_
+    - birthDate
+    - profilePicture
 - rankId
 - List: Badges _(list of ids)_
-- birthDate
-- profilePicture
 - **REMOVED** _Collection : [Badges] # So that we have the historical view of the mission when they took it_
 - **REMOVED** _Collection : [FlightRecord] ### Should we remove this, since we have the same information on flight record?_
 - **REMOVED** _flightHours (REMOVED)_